 The model can be improved upon in light of the evaluation's findings.
-This might be changing hyperparameters, gathering more training data, or experimenting with other machine learning techniques.
+This might be changing hyperparameters, gathering more training data, or experimenting with other ML techniques.
 Enhancing the accuracy and generalizability of the model on an ongoing basis is the aim.
 The model can be used for practical applications after it reaches an acceptable degree of performance.
-This could entail using the model to realtime prediction on newly collected network data or incorporating it into a network management system.
+This could entail using the model to real-time prediction on newly collected network data or incorporating it into a network management system.

-An overview of the machine learning process for forecasting node numbers in an optical interconnection network is given in this breakdown.
-The particulars of the implementation may change based on the machine learning model, selected libraries, and data properties.
-Nonetheless, the fundamental ideas behind data pretreatment, model training, assessment, and improvement hold true for all machine learning uses.
+An overview of the ML process for forecasting node numbers in an optical interconnection network is given in this breakdown.
+The particulars of the implementation may change based on the ML model, selected libraries, and data properties.
+Nonetheless, the fundamental ideas behind data pretreatment, model training, assessment, and improvement hold true for all ML uses.